 What is the difference between a cosigner and a co-borrower?

 Both cosigners and co-borrowers share responsibility for paying the loan.
 However, co-borrowers (also known as joint applicants) also receive a share of the money from the loan, and usually share the responsibility of paying the loan from the start.

 The difference between a cosigner and a co-borrower is particularly important with secured loans, such as mortgages and auto loans.
-In such cases, a co-borrower appears on the property’s title and shares ownership of the security.
-In the case of personal loans, there is no property to secure the loan.
+In such cases, a co-borrower appears on the property’s title and shares ownership of the security, while a cosigner does not.